Komodo

 Kampung Ujung is where Labuan Bajo feels least like a waiting room.
 At night the waterfront fills with smoke from grilled fish, plastic stools, sambal, and families eating beside tour groups still wearing salt in their hair.
 You pick seafood from ice, negotiate less than you think, and end up with snapper, squid, or prawns that taste better than most of the international menus uphill.
 Roti kompiang, the dense little Manggarai bread sold around town, is the quieter local pleasure.
 Eat that too.

 Town life is practical rather than romantic.
-Stay close to the harbor if you want to walk to dive shops, tour offices, warungs, and laundry, because the useful part of Labuan Bajo is compact but the roads climb fast and pavements disappear without warning.
+Stay close to the harbor if you want to walk to dive shops, tour offices, warungs, and laundry, because the useful part of Labuan Bajo is compact but the roads climb fast and sidewalks disappear without warning.
 The nightlife is thin by island standards, which makes sense once you see how early the boats leave.
 A few bars do the job; nobody serious came here for a late one.

 The hard part is the gap between the photos and the ground.
 The islands can look almost unreal from the water, then a plastic bottle bumps against the hull or a beach stop reveals what rapid tourism does when waste systems lag behind marketing.
 Komodo is still worth the effort for dragons, reefs, dry hills, and that strange feeling of moving through a place that is older and harsher than its visitor infrastructure.
 Just do not mistake the brochure for the place.